matwilso/maml_numpy/README.md

 ### Introduction

-Model-Agnostic Meta-Learning is a gradient based meta-learning algorithm.
+Model-Agnostic Meta-Learning (MAML) is a gradient based meta-learning algorithm.
 For an overview of meta-learning, see a blog post from the author [here](https://bair.berkeley.edu/blog/2017/07/18/learning-to-learn/).
 Basically meta-learning tries to solve the problem of being able to learn quickly on new tasks by better incorporating past information from previous tasks.
-It has some similar motivations to transfer learning, but better incentivizes for quick adaptation, for example one-shot learning: given a single instance of, for example, a Segway, be able to distinguish Segways from other objects in new images.
+It has some similar motivations to transfer learning, but better incentivizes for quick adaptation.
+One example of where meta-learning methods greatly outperform traditional methods is one-shot learning (e.g., given a single instance of a new object class like Segway, quickly adapt your model so that you can effectively distinguish new images of Segways from other objects).

-As opposed to other meta-learning techniques that use RNNs, MAML only uses feed-forward networks and gradient descent.
+Unlike several other meta-learning methods (TODO: cite), MAML only uses feed-forward networks and gradient descent.
 The interesting thing is how it sets up the gradient descent scheme to optimize the network for efficient fine-tuning on the meta-test set.

-In the simplest case, you can think of it as doing 2 forward passes.
-It does:
-1. Forward pass with W
-1. Backward pass to compute gradients dWa
-1. Apply gradients dW (using SGD: W' <-- W - alpha\*dWa)
-1. Another forward pass with W'
-1. Backward pass through the whole thing to compute gradients dWb (NOTE: with respect to input weights W, not W'.
-This is a second order derivative)
-1. Apply gradients dW' (using Adam: W <-- W - alpha\*dWb)

-TODO: equation of gradient descent

-In standard neural network training, we use gradient-descent and backprop.

-MAML
-assumes that you will use this same method to

-MAML assumes that you are going to use gradient-descent step (normal neural network training) to fine-tune on the meta-test set, and it builds this into the training and meta optimization.
+In standard neural network training, we use gradient-descent and backprop for training.
+MAML assumes that you will use this same approach to quickly fine-tune on your task and it builds this into the training optimization.

-It is broken into two phases: a meta-traning phase and a fine-tuning phase.
-The meta-training phase is going to work to optimize the network parameters so that the fine-tune phase works extremely well, so that the network parameters will be sensitive to gradients and can quickly adapt to solve tasks in the distribution.
+MAML breaks the training into two phases: a **meta-traning phase** and a **fine-tuning phase**.
+The meta-training phase is going to work to optimize the network parameters so that the fine-tune phase works extremely well — so that the network parameters will be sensitive to gradients and can quickly adapt to solve tasks in the distribution.
+The fine-tuning phase will just run standard gradient descent using the weights that were produced in the meta-training phase (this looks pretty similar to fine-tuning on pre-trained ImageNet weights, but it produces better results on meta-learning problems like one-shot learning).

-This is inspired off the great success of ImageNet fine-tuning.
-But it is different from joint-training, and has a fine-tune step that is required, and does a much better job at solving tasks where a joint-training solution does not correspond to doing well on individual examples.
-For instance, by always predicting 0 for a sinusoid regression task where phase can vary.

 ### Meta-training
-**During meta-training**, it splits the data into A and B examples.
+During meta-training, MAML splits the data into A and B examples.
 The A example will be used for an inner optimization (standard gradient descent), and the B examples will be used for an outer optimization.

-TODO: something
+The standard equation for gradient descent looks like this equation, where the the gradient is taken with respect to the loss and this is used to update the neural network weights (in this case to theta prime).

 ![eq1](./assets/eq1.png)

-TODO: other something
+We will use this at fine-tune time and so we want it to optimize it to do really well.
+The approach that MAML chooses to do this is by optimizing the parameters (theta) so that they will be in a position that they can be quickly fine-tuned for a number of tasks in the task distribution.
+Just a skip away from a good solution to many of the tasks.
+Why not just optimize to be good at those tasks in the first place?
+Well sometimes they can be mutually exclusive.
+The simplest example is the sinusoid, where this standard joint training approach always predicts 0.

+we want it to be really efficient.
+We want it to be the case that after we run this fine-tuning step, the weights will be in a good place to produce good results.
+We can't just keep them in a good place for all tasks.
+For example, the joint training solution for the sinusoid task is always predicting 0.
+But we want to be able to quickly update them so that they will be in a good location for our specific sinusoid problem.
+So how to optimize the weights so that this will happen.

+We care about the performance after a gradient update, so we can just wrap that in an outer optimization.
+The inner optimization is the gradient update, and the outer optimization is also gradient descent (or usually Adam).
+You could have the outer optimization be evolution (they do this in this paper, but they use way more compute and get about similar results, maybe worse https://arxiv.org/abs/1806.07917).
+Using gradient descent on the outer optimization looks like:

 ![eq2](./assets/eq2.png)

+With the f theta prime, that is the updated weights.
+We run gradient descent such that after the update, the network is good at predicting new examples.
+The inner update is done with A examples and the outer update is done with B examples for the same task.
+We basically use test error to train the network.
-This is a second order method that requires running backpropagation twice.
+As you might be able to infer, this is a second order method that requires running backpropagation twice.

 **Here is some pseudocode that matches Chelsea's implementation of MAML in TensorFlow:**